 25 Is the Magic Number

 Once the adult child turns 25, her insurance rates typically go down -- sometimes as much as 20 percent.
 Why age 25?
 Statistics.
 According to the National Highway Traffic Safety Administration, drivers under the age of 25 are much more likely to be in an accident.
 The number of crashes and crash deaths for drivers age 16 to 19 is nearly three times the rate for drivers age 20 and older.
 Teenagers are also at greater risk for alcohol-related crashes, even though it is illegal for them to drink in all 50 states.
 Studies show that drivers age 25 and up are more responsible and have a significantly lower risk of being at fault in an accident.
+Your rates may not automatically drop at age 25, though.
+There are other factors that determine your insurance rates, including how long you've been driving.
+If you start driving at age 21, for example, you may not see your rates do down until you reach your late twenties.

 - Jupiterimages/Brand X Pictures/Getty Images